 - Impairment of bladder function, cognition and walking None of these symptoms is proof of Lyme Disease.

 If there is a suspicion on an infection with Borrelia Burgdorferi, a precise diagnostic is urgently needed.

-Important in diagnosing LD is the anamnesis, to evaluate if a tick bite occurred.
+Important in diagnosing LD is the evaluation of the medical history, to determine if a tick bite occurred.
 But even if there is no such incident known, it does not mean it is not LD.
 Often patients do not remember the bite or did not notice it.
 If the physicians have the suspicion because of the combination of symptoms, a blood test (sometimes cerebrospinal fluid is also needed) will be performed.
 The body produces antibodies against Borrelia burgdorferi, which can be detected in the patient’s blood or cerebrospinal fluid.
 The combination of specific symptoms, no other explanation for the symptoms and a positive antibody-reaction will confirm the diagnosis.